Maheswari-87/goWithTDD/integers/notes.md

 1. Again run go test, now test will fail as it returns the sum as 0
 1. Refactor the code to return proper result of sum.
 1. Now test the code again, and we are good to see the test has passed.
+1. Add ExampleAdd function in integers_test.go, which meant to display in godocumentation for reference purpose, if we remove comment then the output will not come in documentation.
+1. Add more requirements and refactor the code according to it.